-What We Believe What Our Stakeholders Expect of Us Our Commitments Circularity and innovation We have a responsibility to respond to the challenge facing the environment and society today - to inspire more sustainable packaging solutions.
+We have a responsibility to respond to the challenge facing the environment and society today - to inspire more sustainable packaging solutions.

+What We Believe

 Packaging can help to lower a product's environmental footprint, and to protect and promote our customers' products.
 We can realise these aims through our data-driven approach to innovation.

 Packaging waste is a global challenge with packaging often made from hard to recycle or non-recyclable materials, against this backdrop we provide low-carbon, circular, fit-for-purpose packaging solutions.

-To deliver fit-for-purpose, cost-effective and sustainable packaging solutions t o our customers.
-To develop innovative packaging solutions as our response to the global challenges of climate change, litter and packaging waste.
-Commitment#1: To inspire more sustainable packaging solutions through: The development of our Better Planet Packaging initiative; Using our data to improve our processes, products, supply chains, logistics and markets; and Optimising the use of our InnoTools to support our innovation and design, and leverage our global ideas.
-Governance and Human Rights We operate in an environment with diverse legislation, regulations and cultures.
+We operate in an environment with diverse legislation, regulations and cultures.
 Our Code of Conduct is the fundamental guideline for everybody at Smurfit Kappa from the Board of Directors, officers and employees, as well as all individuals, entities, agents or anyone acting on the Group's behalf - and we require the same from our suppliers.

 Our Code of Conduct expects adherence to ethical standards, and commitment to quality and service.

+What Our Stakeholders Expect of Us

+To deliver fit-for-purpose, cost-effective and sustainable $\hat{p}ac\hat{k}aging$ solutions t o our customers.

+To develop innovative packaging solutions as our response to the global challenges of climate change, litter and packaging waste.

+Our Commitments

+To inspire more sustainable packaging solutions through:

+- The development of our Better Planet Packaging initiative; - Using our data to improve our processes, products, supply chains, logistics and markets; and - Optimising the use of our InnoTools to support our innovation and design, and leverage our global ideas.

 To fundamentally comply with regulations and guidelines, have effective corporate governance and respect human rights.

-Commitment #1: We are committed to maintaining a strong governance framework by: Making our Code of Conduct accessible for all stakeholders; Ensuring our stakeholders adhere to the principles of the Code; and Offering an independent and unbiased channel to raise concerns about breaches to the Code.
-Sustainable and Responsible Sourcing Sharing our sustainability knowledge, experience and expertise with our suppliers increases the sustainability of our whole value chain.
+We are committed to maintaining a strong governance framework by:

+- Making our Code of Conduct accessible for all stakeholders; - Ensuring our stakeholders adhere to the principles of the Code; and - Offering an independent and unbiased channel to raise concerns about breaches to the Code.

+Sharing our sustainability knowledge, experience and expertise with our suppliers increases the sustainability of our whole value chain.
 In order to sustainably grow our business and attract customers and investors our materials, goods and services must have the right quality and cost, but also be securely and responsibly sourced.

 To extend our ethical and sustainable manner of conducting business to our supply chains, and to require our suppliers to continually advance their sustainable footprints.

-Commitment #1: We are committed to: Working with suppliers that adhere to our Sustainable and Responsible Sourcing Policy and Supplier Code of Conduct, are CoC certified (where applicable), and commit to our Modern Slavery Act Statement; and Regularly auditing our suppliers to ensure adherence with our key Sustainable and Responsible Sourcing principles.
+We are committed to:

+- Working with suppliers that adhere to our Sustainable and Responsible Sourcing Policy and Supplier Code of Conduct, are CoC certified (where applicable), and commit to our Modern Slavery Act Statement; and - Regularly auditing our suppliers to ensure adherence with our key Sustainable and Responsible Sourcing principles.
-(†) Product